ayush-mourya/Image-Gallery/README.md

 # Image-Gallery
-I developed an image gallery using HTML and CSS to showcase photographs that I have personally taken.
+It is an image gallery using HTML and CSS to showcase my clicked pictures.
+It is still under development for code optimisation and addtional animated features.